Mnux9/shutter/README.md

 ![shutter tap](https://github.com/Mnux9/shutter/blob/main/images/shutter-tap.jpg)

 2) Connect the the thing to raspberry pi.
 Pin 32 and pin 34 as the ground in my case.
+This can be chanaged [GPIO].

 ![connecting to raspberry](https://github.com/Mnux9/shutter/blob/main/images/raspi-connect.jpg)